 1. Magnesium – As the second-highest electrolyte in our body, it often gets depleted from a poor diet or sweating during exercise.
 It is best taken in powdered form.

 2. Fish Oil – These amazing supplements contain both EPA and DHA, which are fatty acids essential in reducing inflammation within the body that may be present due to high levels of training.
 Ensure your fish oil supplements are pure and free of mercury.

 3. Vitamin C – An antioxidant that supports the immune system and reduces the symptoms of the common cold in athletes.
 Take 1-2g up to 5 times daily, in divided doses throughout the day when you first feel a cold coming on.

 4. Zinc – Involved in most enzyme systems in the body but can be lost via sweat, thereby making it an essential nutrient for athletes.
 The good news is that it is often in magnesium supplements – just check the bottle!
 By Dina Friedman – Naturopath at ‘The Fitness Naturopath’

-If you have any medical history/condition we suggest you consult a health professional to discuss an more individualised approach.
-Supplementation is not the only answer to a better healthy development of tennis players, it is a piece of the puzzle that will assist alongside long term good healthy eating and drinking habits.
+If you have any medical history/condition we suggest you consult a health professional to discuss a more individualized approach.
+Supplementation is not the only answer to the better healthy development of tennis players, it is a piece of the puzzle that will assist alongside long term good healthy eating and drinking habits.
 Eating a good healthy balanced diet is and always should be the priority for all tennis players.

-To get our favourites: Three recovery snacks recipes, Nutritionist Smoothie recipe and game day breakfast recipe please
+To get our favorites: Three recovery snacks recipes, Nutritionist Smoothie recipe, and game-day breakfast recipe, please

 Click here to download